maustin8/CNN-Exploration/README.md

 This is the final course project developed by Max Austin for CS5350/6350 in University of Utah

+This repo contains two datasets, area and test.
+These datasets contain the same type of images but different criteria was used when labeling the images and therefore the balance of these datasets are different.

 Note: the tensorflow library is required to run

 # To run program: